Iris1618/IBI1_2024-25/feedback.md

 - **Feedback**: Axis labels in bar chart were swapped; variable query unclear.
   **Action**: I fixed the axis labels on the bar chart and rewrote the query so the language can be specified via a variable.

----

-## Summary

-All actionable feedback items have now been addressed.
-The changes have been committed to my GitHub repository with improved commit messages.